nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/Build_RPM/commands.md

 #
-# Create RPM-BUILD-Directory and Resources
+# Create RPM-BUILD-Directory and Resources.
+This program is showing you your hostname and your IP.
 ```bash
 mkdir -p rpmbuild/{BUILD,RPMS,SOURCES,SPECS,SRPMS}
 ```